chaimaa-El/E-Commerce-Boost/README.md

 2. Visit [http://localhost:8000/admin](http://localhost:8000/admin) for the admin module and log in using the superuser credentials.
 3. Explore the app functionalities including product management, order processing, and user interactions.

-After starting server go to your web browser and visit http://localhost:8000/store and for admin module visit http://localhost:8000/admin and login using superuser credentials.